grofz/aoc2023/README.md

 solution.

 ## Day 18: Lavaduct Lagoon
-Similar to Day 10, use Shoelace's formula to calculate the area enclosed by a polygon
+Similar to Day 10, use Shoelace's formula to calculate the area enclosed by a polygon.

+## Day 20: Pulse propagation
+Simulate a pulse through the network of modules.
+For Part 2, the size of four different cycles must be found and LCM used to obtain the answer.

+## Day 21: Step Counter
+The most difficult problem so far.
+Count the number of cells that can be reached within the set number of steps.
+For Part 2: Brute-forcing until a pattern is found, then using similar technique as in Day 9 to predict the next number in the series.

+## Day 22: Sand Slabs
+Simulate the fall of 3D blocks of sand.

+## Day 23: A long walk
+Find the longest path in a labyrinth.
+Solved by reducing the number of vertices and then recursion driven Deep-First-Search.